 In the digital age, reading a physical copy of a book has become a rarity.
-Even more so, reading in general has become significantly less prominent.
-Listening to books through apps like Audible have taken over the reading industry.
+Even more so, reading, in general, has become significantly less prominent.
+Listening to books through apps like Audible has taken over the reading industry.
 Listening to books and continuing to learn through literature is a great habit to have but reading a physical copy is still the best situation for your child.

 The more e-Books and “books on tape” your kids are listening to, the more time they’re relying on some form of technology to learn.
 Reading to or with your child helps to form connections in their brain.
 The AAP recommends starting at birth and continuing through at least kindergarten.
 Forming the habit of reading will aid your child in the long run, allowing them to be more educated and have a greater memory.
 Help them find books they like while they’re young so they learn to find literature they enjoy and learn from.